-The following table shows how to set the SNMP community string to abc123 and specify three clients for the community: 176.16.0.15, 176.16.0.16, and 176.16.0.17.
+With reference to the figure Configuring SNMP communities and traps, the following configuration example shows how to set the SNMP community string for the system R1 to abc123 and specify three clients for the community with the following IP addresses: 176.16.0.15, 176.16.0.16, and 176.16.0.17.
 Read-only access is provided for this community.